Quantifying Environmental and Line-of-Sight Effects in Models of Strong Gravitational Lens Systems: Methodology

-\subsection{Setting the Smooth Background Density}
+\subsubsection{Setting the Smooth Background Density}

-We now turn our attention to the underlying, smooth density component of our mass models.
-In traditional single-plane lensing, it is reasonable to assume that the lens galaxy does not significantly contribute to the overall geometry of the universe, and thus to place it on top of a smooth background given by the mean density of the universe.
-As we begin to include more and more galaxies along the line sight, however, the cosmological effects become non-negligible.
+We now turn our attention to the underlying, smooth density component of our mass distributions.
+In traditional single-plane lensing, it is reasonable to assume that the lens galaxy does not significantly contribute to the overall geometry of the universe, and thus to place it on top of a smooth background density (the mean density of the universe).
+As we begin to include more and more galaxies along the LOS, however, the cosmological effects of the mass included in our beams become non-negligible.
 Simply adding the galaxies on top of the mean density would lead to biased results.
-If our mass models were 100\% complete, there should be no smooth background component at all.
-In practice, we need to find an intermediate approach that scales the background density to account for incompleteness in our mass models (which can arise, for example, from having flux-limited photometric and spectroscopic data).
+If our beams were 100\% complete, there should be no smooth background component at all.
+In practice, we need to find an intermediate approach that scales the background density to account for incompleteness in our beams (which can arise, for example, from having flux-limited photometric and spectroscopic data).

 There are several ways we could do this.
 One possibility is to start with an \emph{empty} beam and add both galaxies and a smooth density field.
 However, we would still need to account for the mean density of the universe outside the beam when computing cosmic distances.
-A different approach, which we prefer, is to start with a \emph{filled} beam and subtract a smooth density field that corresponds to the completeness of our mass model.
-Then we can compute cosmic distances using the standard filled beam expressions but still account for the lensing effects produced by having a smooth background density that is less than the mean density.
-In our framework, we can achieve the subtraction by inserting redshift planes with negative mass density in between the planes that contain galaxies.
-In the limit of a large number of thin planes, the sums over ``void'' planes becomes integrals that we now derive.
+A different approach, which we prefer, is to start with a \emph{mean density} beam.
+We can then subtract a smooth density field that corresponds to the amount of mass that we have included with discrete mass structures (e.g., galaxies).
+The benefit is that we can then compute cosmic distances using the standard mean density universe expressions while still accounting for the lensing effects produced by having a smooth background density that is less than the mean density.

+The key is that we need to estimate our ``mass completeness,'' which is defined to be the amount of mass that is explicitly included as discrete structures relative to the smooth mean density of the universe.
+We note that the mass completeness is not the same as the observational completeness (i.e., the fraction of galaxies that are successfully measured).
+We can use the mass completeness to subtract off the fraction of mass in our discrete structures from the mean density of the universe.

 Consider a plane that represents the projection of a thin slab extending from proper distance $r_p$ to $r_p + dr_p$.
 If the density contrast within this slab is $\drho_p = \rho_p - \bar\rho_p$, the lensing effects are characterized by a convergence